mattyv/ilp_for/README.md

 - Compiler flags and CPU-specific tuning

 When you ask Claude Code about `ilp_for`, a hook automatically queries this knowledge base and injects relevant context into the conversation.
 Think of it as a RAG system that pulls from verified, maintainer-curated knowledge instead of hoping the LLM remembers correctly.

+There's also an [MCP server](https://modelcontextprotocol.io/) if you want to use this with other AI tools beyond Claude Code.
+Just run `cd knowledge && ./setup.sh` to set it up.

 The system includes:
 - **Custom evaluation** (free, fast) - tests retrieval quality against 12 test cases